HQSquantumsimulations/qoqo_aqt/Tutorial_roqoqo.md

 # A quick Tutorial how to use roqoqo-aqt

-roqoqo-aqt provides a backend to the AQT quantum devices and simulators for the qoqo quantum computing toolikt by HQS.
+roqoqo-aqt provides a backend to the AQT quantum devices and simulators for the qoqo quantum computing toolkit by HQS.

 [roqoqo is hosted on github](https://github.com/HQSquantumsimulations/qoqo)